hugisveitti/thesis/data/README.md

 You need to have some python packages such as numpy, matplotlib, PIL etc.

+You need to put denmark_landcover.tif and the satellite/ folder into the data/ dir.

 To use and install rasterio, I recommend using Miniconda3.

 ```